KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

 **Day 1: Homework:**
 - Complete Day 1 Homework Reflections and Summary Reflection (Skip Day 1 Brainstorming/Freewriting)
 - Read pp 14-49 in *Business Model Generation* (in Moodle).
-Then Identify and briefly summarize main ideas from the homework React and reflect on these main ideas (what surprised you, what challenged you, what made you question, etc. Explain your reactions by reflecting on why you think you reacted this way.) in Scratchpad
+Then Identify and briefly summarize main ideas from the homework React and reflect on these main ideas (what surprised you, what challenged you, what made you question, etc. Explain your reactions by reflecting on why you think you reacted this way.) in your Scratchpad.
 - Use Google to find answers to the following questions, writing your answers in your [Tech Innovation Scratchpads](https://drive.google.com/drive/folders/1ROzBaICb4rM3W_qzVTQ48x3o4rBfGVMz?usp=sharing)
   1. What does it mean to be *entrepreneurial*?
   2. Briefly compare and contrast search and execution.